src-d/blog/content/post/kallax.md

 Instead of using `"username"` to specify the column name we use the `Schema`, which is also generated.

-The way to access a field in the schema is just like you'd access a field in a struct.
+The way to access a field in the schema is the same as accessing a field in a struct.

 ```
 Schema.$ModelName.$FieldName.$AnotherField.$YetAnotherField...